Wizard's Challenge

-Wizard's Challenge is an adventure for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1992.
+Wizard's Challenge is a 1992 adventure by Tim Beach for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published by TSR in their One-On-One series.
+The sequel Wizard's Challenge II by Kevin Melka appeared in 1994.

 Plot summary

 The module is designed for individual low-level mages or parties of up to three characters.
 It centers on the village of Northbank, a previously busy town with a current minor connection to nearby wizards.
 "Haunting visitations" and murder begin the adventure which focuses on roleplaying and problem-solving vs. combat.

-Publication history

-The module was published by TSR and written by Tim Beach.

 Reception

 Keith H. Eisenbeis reviewed Wizard's Challenge in the March–April 1993 issue of White Wolf Magazine.
 He described it as an "excellent module that forms a great start for any mage [player character]", and stated that it was "well worth the price".
 Eisenbeis rated it an overall 4 out of a possible 5.